kinnara-digital-studio/kecak-workflow/README.md

 - Products & Services

-  - Managing business processes can be complicated and time-consuming.
+  - Managing business processes can be cumbersome and time-consuming.

   - Kecak Workflow Platform helps you focusing in your core business, instead of administrative problems.